ryansheehy0/Cheat_Sheets/C++/cpp_data_structures_iterators_and_algorithms.md

 - Index table.
 Does the required calculations to convert a direct access index to the correct location in the deque.

 ### [set](#c-data-structures-iterators-and-algorithms)
+- Collection of unique elements.
+- `set<T> newSet;`
+- `pair<iterator, bool> insert(T value)`
+	- If it couldn't insert, then it returns a pair with an iterator at the location and false.
+	- If it could insert, then it returns a pair with an iterator at the location of insertion and true.
+- `size_t count(T value)` - 1 if it's in the set or 0 if it's not.
+- `bool erase(T value)` - Remove if the value is in the set.
+- `size_t size()`

 `std::set<type>` and `std::unordered_set<type>` are used to store a list of unique elements.
 Set automatically sorts the elements as they go in, but unordered doesn't.

 .insert()
 .find()

 ### [map](#c-data-structures-iterators-and-algorithms)
+- `map<K, V> newMap;`
+- `pair<V, bool> emplace(K key, V value)` - Creates a new key value pair if there isn't that key present in the map.
+It returns a pair.
+The pair's first value is the value and the pair's second is a bool(1 being successful addition and 0 being unsuccessful addition into map.)
+	- You cannot add two of the same keys in the map.
+- `V at(K key)` - Returns the value from a corresponding key.
+	- You can update the key's value by assigning it with at. `at("Key") = "Value";`
+	- If it doesn't contain the key, it throws an out_of_range exception.
+- `operator[K key]` - Gets the value from the key.
+If one isn't found, then it create one with the default value.
+- `size_t count(K key)` - Returns 1 if the key is found or 0 if it isn't.
+- `erase(K key)` - Removes the key.
+- `clear()` - Removes all keys.

 `std::map<keyType, valueType>` and `std::unordered_map<keyType, valueType>` are used to store a list of key value pairs.

 ```C++